IS233489/LaborOME-project/README.md

 ## 📌 Notes

-- Many installation lines are included in the script for reproducibility; you may want to comment them out once packages are installed.
 - Use `set.seed()` when replicating rarefaction or network inference steps.
 - Visualization uses color schemes from `ggthemes` Tableau palettes.